LavaMoat/lavamoat.github.io/src/content/docs/guides/hardening-dev.md

 - `allowBuilds` does not force you to pin versions of allowed packages (it's better for your security posture if you just can't do the risky thing)
 - the ux of `pnpm approve-builds` and `allow-scripts auto` differs
-- `allow-scripts` needs to be run to execute the allowed lifecycle script, while `pnpm` will run allowed scripts as part of the install process
+- `allow-scripts` needs to be run manually to execute the allowed lifecycle script, while `pnpm` will run allowed scripts as part of the install process
 - `allowBuilds` uses package names as identifiers, so you must pin specific versions and avoid installing

 :::

-### Allowing lifecycle scripts, securely
+### Securely Running Lifecycle Scripts

 If you need to allow lifecycle scripts for some packages, use `@lavamoat/allow-scripts` to set up a per-package allowlist.
 It identifies packages with their position in the dependency tree, so you can allow a package without allowing anything in your dependencies that has the same name in `package.json`

-Get a complete guide on how to set up `@lavamoat/allow-scripts` in the [Allow Scripts guide](./allow-scripts.md).
+For more information, see the [complete `@lavamoat/allow-scripts` guide](./allow-scripts.md).

-### In case you are forced to use git dependencies
+### If You Absolutely Must Use Git Dependencies

-If you must use git dependencies, there's a tool to help you validate they're being used as safely as possible.
+If you must use git dependencies, there's a tool to help you validate they're being used as safely as possible: [@lavamoat/git-safe-dependencies](https://www.npmjs.com/package/@lavamoat/git-safe-dependencies).

-[@lavamoat/git-safe-dependencies](https://www.npmjs.com/package/@lavamoat/git-safe-dependencies) is a CLI tool that validates git dependencies against a set of opinionated rules.
+`@lavamoawt/git-safe-dependencies` is a CLI tool which validates Git dependencies against a set of opinionated rules.

 _BTW, you can also use it for your Github Actions workflows - they install all of their dependencies from git._